Eating Disorders Workshop

 2020 Dreams Eating Disorders workshops help to promote understanding of eating disorders while helping young people to spot the signs and access appropriate help – for themselves or others.

 Young people are particularly vulnerable to eating disorders, particularly anorexia nervosa and bulimia.
-The causes of eating disorders are complex and are likely to involve a combination of social pressures, stress, genetics, biology and specific ‘trigger’ events but all eating disorders are harmful to the physical and psychological health of sufferers and impact on friendships, family relationships and schoolwork.
+The causes of eating disorders are complex and are likely to involve a combination of social pressures, stress, genetics, biology and specific ‘trigger’ events but all eating disorders are harmful to the physical and psychological health of sufferers and impact friendships, family relationships and schoolwork.

 In 2015, 725,000 people in the UK were diagnosed with an eating disorder and 2020 Dreams are determined to help schools and other young people’s institutions to drive those numbers down.
-Anorexia nervosa, characterised by the excessive desire to be thin, tends to begin around the age of 16 while bulimia, where sufferers binge eat and then purge their bodies, usually starts around the age of 18.
+Anorexia nervosa, characterised by the excessive desire to be thin, tends to begin around the age of 16 while bulimia, where sufferers binge eats and then purge their bodies, usually starts around the age of 18.

 PSHE Workshops Guide

 Get the FREE 2020 Dreams PSHE Workshops Guide.